raceee/blog/raceblog/content/post/test2.md

 ## A Creative Reintroduction
 Atop of the stats that gear gives you[image of a piece of gear], we will introduce what we will call a “Elemental Stat Line”.
 This “Elemental Stat Line” will act as the vector space that our dynamic game will look at to determine how to evolve and kill the community.
 The elements represented in this vector space should be familiar to players they are:
-Fire
+* Fire
-Ice
+* Ice
-Holy
+* Holy
-Shadow
+* Shadow
-Elemental (yea i know fire and ice are elements but this is more like lightning damage, nature damage, poison damage) Physical
+* Elemental (yea i know fire and ice are elements but this is more like lightning damage, nature damage, poison damage) Class specifications and gear now have buffs in these areas.
-Ranged
-Class specifications and gear now have buffs in these areas.
 If you collect only fire gear you will do more fire damage.
 You get gear from all previous dungeons, raids, and questlines retrofitted with modern difficulty.

 “LATEX MATH”